Faculty of Organisation Studies in Novo Mesto: Research, international activities, scientific conferences and publications

-International cooperation is very important to FOŠ, for the development of knowledge, the exchange of ideas, the promotion of cultural diversity, the internationalisation of organisations, scientific research and innovation.
+International cooperation is very important to FOŠ, for the development of knowledge, exchange of ideas, promotion of cultural diversity, internationalisation of organisations, and scientific research and innovation.
 One of the most important benefits of international cooperation at the Faculty is the possibility of student and staff mobility through the Erasmus+ programme and the implementation of various international research and educational projects.

 Since 2015, the faculty has organised the New Paradigm of Organisational Theories academic conference every year in collaboration with other higher education institutions.
 At the conference, they offer young doctors of science, doctoral students and university teachers and researchers a place to present already recognised and emerging contributions to science.